 Some car insurance policies have a clause which states you’re only covered when driving within "territorial limits".
 It will also define those limits.
-An Admiral policy covers you for driving in EU countries, plus Norway, Switzerland, Iceland, Andorra, Liechtenstein and Croatia.
+Excluding Essential tier, Admiral policies cover you for driving in EU countries, plus Norway, Switzerland, Iceland, Andorra, Liechtenstein and Croatia.

 Read more in our guide to driving in Europe.

 Third Party, Fire and Theft cover insures you against fire or theft damage to your own car if it’s stolen, or any damage you cause to other people and their property.

 Third Party Only cover is the lowest level of protection available.
 You’re covered for any damage you cause to other people and their property but your car isn’t covered for any type of loss or damage.

 Also known as a write-off, a total loss is when the cost to repair a car is too high when compared to the actual cash value of the vehicle.

 You must tell your insurer what you'll be using your car for so that they can assess the risk.
 Admiral has four main types of use:

 If you choose to pay more towards the cost of a claim, this is known as voluntary excess.
 It often results in a lower annual premium.

 Many car insurance comprehensive policies include windscreen cover, but check with your insurer.
 If your car insurance doesn't have specific windscreen cover, you may be liable to pay the full excess in the event of a claim and you could lose your No Claims Bonus.